 Fences serve many purposes.
 They can mark property boundaries, keep pets or children safe, offer privacy, or limit unwanted guests.
 But they can also lead to tensions and conflicts.
 Neighbours may disagree about where a fence can be built, what type of fence to build, or who should bear the cost of building or repairing a fence.
 Learn how to deal with problems involving fences and neighbours.

 Property owners can build a fence around their property

 Except in a few specific situations, no one is required to build a fence.
 No law says a fence must divide neighbouring properties; most people simply agree to have one.
 However, in some specific situations, a fence can be legally required.
 For example:

 - Some communities have local bylaws that require swimming pools to be fenced.

 - Many communities have local bylaws that require dog owners to keep their dog within a securely fenced area.

 - Some housing developments (for example, some strata properties) have bylaws that require fencing around individual units or common property.

-On the website CivicInfo, you can search across BC local government websites to find local bylaws relating to fences in your community.
+On the website CivicInfo BC, you can search across local government websites province-wide to find local bylaws relating to fences in your community.
 In the search box, type in “fence bylaw [community name]”.

 Where a fence can be built